mpoemsl/mpoemsl.github.io/_pages/about.md

 I am a graduate student at McGill University, where I learn about computer science and do research under the supervision of [Jackie C. K. Cheung](https://www.cs.mcgill.ca/~jcheung/) on natural language understanding.

 Ultimatively, I would like to teach computers how to use language the same way we do, but that's a long way off.
-In the meantime, I work on incremental language tasks such as [natural language generation](https://en.wikipedia.org/wiki/Natural-language_generation), [lexical semantic change detection](https://en.wikipedia.org/wiki/Semantic_change) and [coreference resolution](https://en.wikipedia.org/wiki/Coreference).
+In the meantime, I work on language tasks such as [natural language generation](https://en.wikipedia.org/wiki/Natural-language_generation), [lexical semantic change detection](https://en.wikipedia.org/wiki/Semantic_change) and [coreference resolution](https://en.wikipedia.org/wiki/Coreference).
 If you have any interesting ideas regarding these tasks, feel free to contact me!
 &nbsp;

 ### Publications